 If you're looking for a few things to do in July in Toronto, you're in luck.
 There's plenty happening in the city covering a wide array of fun events.
-Fine dining, music, food, beer, fringe theatre and cultural festivals - see what special events are taking place in Toronto in July 2018.
+Fine dining, music, food, beer, fringe theatre and cultural festivals abound.
+See what special events are taking place in Toronto in July 2019.

 Every year Canadian Stage presents one or two of Shakespeare's works as an outdoor performance in High Park.
-This year marks the 36th anniversary of Canada's longest-running outdoor theatre event, taking place at High Park Amphitheatre.
-There are two shows being performed on alternating nights by the same cast - Romeo and Juliet and A Midsummer Night's Dream.
-Performances are every Tuesday to Sunday at 8pm.
+This year marks the 37th anniversary of Canada's longest-running outdoor theatre event, taking place at High Park Amphitheatre.
+There are two shows being performed on alternating nights by the same cast (TBD for 2019) Performances are every Tuesday to Sunday at 8pm.
 Tickets are pay-what-you-can, or reserve a spot online.

 Canada Day - July 1, 2019

 Take in fireworks displays and other family fun to celebrate Canada's birthday.

 Toronto Fringe Festival - July 3 to July 14, 2019